The Best of Alaska Fishing Q&A From 2019

 Making the Most of a Trip

 Questions: I will be in Soldotna on a fishing trip from July 28 - August 6.
-My first question is, will I be able to target chinook salmon on the fly?
+My first question is, will I be able to target king salmon on the fly?
 I will be fishing from shore and I heard it is a challenge, but I wanted to know where I would have the best shot to catch a king.

 My second question is, will there be silver salmon fishing available during this time?
 If there is, where should I go?
-Should I just focus on the Kenai around Soldotna or should I head down to the Kasilof, Ninilchik, or Anchorage?
+Should I just focus on the Kenai River around Soldotna or should I head down to the Kasilof, Ninilchik, or Anchorage?
 My final question is, do you know of any more secluded, scenic spots to catch rainbow trout or dolly varden?
 Looking for somewhere I can hike in with some beautiful views.
 I know this is a lot, but I want to make sure I have all the information I need to make this an amazing fishing trip.Read Expert Thoughts on Making the Most of a Fishing Trip

 Straight Forward Fishing Question